Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 Inspired by java
 Been around a long time
 ...
-TODO
+FIXME TODO

 ---v

 ## Semantics

-IDK if this is really necessary.
+FIXME TODO: IDK if this is really necessary.
 Up to the instructor.

 ---v

 ## Dev Environment

-Make it clear that students should have these tools installed already or should be doing their aboslute best to install them as you go.
-They will need these tools immenently.
+Make it clear that students should have these tools installed already or should be doing their absolute best to install them as you go.
+They will need these tools immanently.

-* Remix
+- Remix
-* Metamask?
+- Metamask?
-* Polkadot js?
+- Polkadot js?

+Notes:

-@notlesh, I'll leave it largely up to you what the standard dev environment should be.
+FIXME TODO: @notlesh, I'll leave it largely up to you what the standard dev environment should be.
 It is good to be flexible and let students use the tools they like.
 But many students will have no prior preference or experience, and we need to be able to recommend a fully concrete stack for them.

 ---v